 Recipient of the Best Hardware Design at the Fall 2016 UPenn SEAS Project Fair for our pacemaker project.
-Our team of four students modelled the heart and pacemaker in UPPAAL and wrote queries to verify the timing constraints.
-The heart and pacemaker were implemented on two mbed ARM microcontrollers and the code was written in C.
+Our team of four students modeled the heart and DDD type cardiac pacemaker in UPPAAL and wrote queries to verify they were deadlock free and met the timing constraints.
+The heart and pacemaker were prototyped on two mbed LPC1768 ARM (32-bit Cortex-M3) microcontrollers and the code was written in C++.

-My team of four designed and implmented a UNIX-like operating system complete with a prioirty scheduler, a FAT flat filesystem and a shell for human interaction.
+Designed and implemented (from scratch) a UNIX-like operating system with a priority scheduler, a FAT flat filesystem and a shell for human interaction

 Bucknell University, Lewisburg, PABA, Computer Science, Spanish, August 2007 - May 2011